antmicro/litex-vexriscv-tensorflow-lite-demo/README.md

 ## Simulating in Renode

-The `renode` directory contains a model of the ADXL345 accelerometer and all necessary scripts and assets required to simulate the `Magic Wand` demo.
+The `renode` directory contains all necessary scripts and assets required to simulate the `Magic Wand` demo.

 Build the `Magic Wand` demo as described [in the section above](#magic-wand-demo).